Temitopeade23/Temitope-Adeniyi-Gbadamosi/README.md

-# 👋 Hello, I'm Temitope
-- 🚀 **DevOps & DevSecOps Engineer** passionate about automation, security, and cloud-native technologies.
+## 👋 About Me

+Hi there!
+I'm a **DevOps/DevSecOps Engineer** passionate about making software delivery **faster**, **secure**, and **resilient**.
+My focus is on mastering and improving the entire software development lifecycle, from **automating builds** to **testing**, **monitoring**, and **embedding security** at every stage.

+I thrive on:
-- 🔒 Embedding security into CI/CD pipelines to ensure fast, resilient, and secure workflows.
+- **Automating** processes to ensure efficiency and consistency in software delivery.
-- 🌱 Currently learning Kubernetes, Docker, and advanced Ansible automation.
+- **Building** systems that are scalable, reliable, and adaptable to change.
+- **Testing** to maintain quality and minimize risks throughout the pipeline.
+- **Monitoring** to keep applications performant and secure.
+- **Securing** workflows by integrating security into every phase of development.

+As I continue my journey in DevOps and DevSecOps, I’m committed to sharing my learning experiences and contributing to building a community of secure and efficient software delivery practices.
+Let’s grow together!

 ## 🛠️ Skills & Tools